AUTHENTIC. GRAND. TIMELESS.

 DINE

 Chef-inspired Buffalo style cuisine is yours at our signature restaurant inside The Richardson Hotel.
-Enjoy a cocktail, beer, or wine in our lounge and fresh-brewed premium coffees, pastries, and lite bites in our Café.
+Enjoy a cocktail, beer, or wine in our lounge and lite bites.

 GATHER